Grand Canyon National Park: History

 "Noise associated with aircraft overflights at the Grand Canyon National Park is causing a significant adverse effect on the natural quiet and experience of the park and current aircraft operations at the Grand Canyon National Park have raised serious concerns regarding public safety, including concerns regarding the safety of park users."

 In 2010, Grand Canyon National Park was honored with its own coin under the America the Beautiful Quarters program.
 On February 26, 2019, the Grand Canyon National Park commemorated 100 years since its designation as a national park.

 The Grand Canyon had been part of the National Park Service's Intermountain Region until 2018.
 Today, the Grand Canyon is a part of Region 8, also known as the Lower Colorado Basin.

+On July 9, 2025, the Dragon Bravo Fire led to multiple structures on the North Rim being destroyed, including the Grand Canyon Lodge.
+The fire burned for more than a week using confine and contained strategies before firefighters started more aggressively tackling the fire.
+The fire is concurrent with another fire, the White Sage Fire.